amfairley/memorycards/GAME.md

     - Calculate the game score by counting the amount of Y results, dividing it by the total results, multiplying it by 100, and using Math.floor() to round it down to an integer
     - Check if the game is over by seeing if the length of the array containing elements with the submitted class is equal to the sequenceLength and display the score if they are
 - **reset click**: The reset button will reset the game area.
 It will :
+    - Remove the table container styling
     - Set the sequenceLength back to undefined
     - Show the sequence length selection box by checking if it has the hidden class and removing it if so
-    - Show the sequence length submit button by checking if it has the hidden class and removing it if so
+    - Set the sequence length selection box to show the placeholder value
+    - Hide the sequence length display
-    - Hide the play button by checking if it has the hidden class and adding it if not
+    - Show the play button
     - Hide the guess button by checking if it has the hidden class and adding it if not
     - Hide the guessing table by checking if it has the hidden class and adding it if not
     - Reset the guessing table by removing any rows by looking for elements with the table-row class and removing them
     - Remove any cards in the game area by looking for elements with the card-div class and removing them
     - Remove the script element produced by tableBuild() function by targetting its ID
-    - Delete the text content of the sequence length display
+    - Reset any removed spacers for styling purposes
     - It should be noted that this reset button does not unshuffle the cards, but as the cards are shuffled each time the play button is pressed, this does not affect gameplay